pryley/site-reviews/ROADMAP.md

   whatever the superglobals hold — not just untestable, unreachable outside a web request.
 Settle on one way to read input and move everything onto it.

+- [ ] **BEFORE THE 8.3 RELEASE: decide the WooCommerce-compatibility nets.** The
+  WooCommerce 11.0.0 audit (2026-08-06, traced against a v11 checkout; gatekeeper ceiling bumped to 12.0) had to be done almost entirely by hand, because the suite only proves the half Site Reviews owns.
+Six candidate nets came out of it, in value-per-cost order — implement or explicitly reject each:

+  1. Commit the audit's touchpoint inventory (~60 items: extended classes and methods, consumed hooks, options, template names, route keys, markup selectors) as a checklist doc.
+Manual artifact, written once; drives 4 and bounds 6.
+The inventory exists in the 2026-08-06 audit session.
+  2. `make stubs:update && make analyse` on a weekly CI schedule.
+Automated.
+     Catches removed symbols and signature drift; already proven — the woocommerce stub regenerated at 11.0.0 and phpstan came back clean.
+  3. A ThirdParty smoke test that class-loads every integration class extending a third-party parent.
+Automated, every run.
+Nothing currently loads the WooCommerce `BlocksApi`/`RestApi`/`AdminApi` subclasses, so an incompatible override there can only be caught by phpstan today.
+  4. A `tests/bin` script that greps a real WooCommerce tree for every manifest touchpoint.
+Automated check, manually triggered per WC release.
+Hooks live in function BODIES, which the stub generator strips — a removed hook is invisible to 2 and 3; this is the only automated net that sees it.
+  5. Real WooCommerce in wp-env with executed tests for the top paths (REST routes via `rest_do_request`, rating aggregation, tab injection).
+Automated once written.
+The machinery exists — Elementor already rides in wp-env with a stub-drop entry in the test mu-plugin — but real WC hooks then run under EVERY existing test, which is why the README says "deliberately not done yet".
+Decide, don't drift into it.
+  6. The residue stays manual and is irreducible: a changelog read plus semantic trace per WC major.
+Nets 2–5 only watch touchpoints the plugin already consumes; WooCommerce also breaks the integration by ADDING surfaces.
+The v11 audit's two forward-looking findings — the `customer_review_request` beta that inserts comment reviews around Site Reviews, and the Product Reviews block's inner-blocks render path that bypasses `comments_template()` — would have passed every one of nets 1–5.

 ## Upcoming Add-ons

 ### Functionality